A Few Early Years

 I still was not commanded by sound - that had to wait until my 20's and Fenton House.
 But once, I got a hint.
 Garami was considering the purchase of an Amati fiddle - he asked me to play it for him while he walked around the room listening.
 I have never forgotten that sound, contralto to the point of being incredible, it floated in my hands as I played.
 I still play the Bruch in my heart with its sound.
 Garami decided he wanted a sweeter sound.
 If dad had wanted me to become irretrievably a fiddler, that was the moment, when that instrument was available; I could never have stopped playing it.
 But, to mom it was just money (as most things were that involved emotions) and dad never heard it.

 A few years later dad did consider a Vuillaume violin.
 Its sound post must have been out of adjustment, for although it was good in the lower registers its sound died the higher it went.
-All it probably needed was a competent adjustment and perhaps a better matched bridge.
+All it probably needed was a competent adjustment and perhaps a better-matched bridge.
 But, none of us knew then.
-(Today, listen to Hillary Hahn to hear what a well cared for Vuillaume can sound like.)
+(Today, listen to Hillary Hahn to hear what a well-cared-for Vuillaume can sound like.)

 Being small for my age, I was a natural for the part of a child prodigy, except for one problem: my sense of pitch.
 Most people have relative pitch; they keep the notes of intervals and harmonies in tune with each other in sequence, but it doesn't concern them what note they start on.
 But a few people, of whom I am one, hear each note separately with reference to an absolute scale of pitch, not in sequence relative to each other.
-When I try to play on or with a piano that, to save restringing expense, has been tuned a semitone below standard pitch, I find it absolutely impossible, for my eyes and fingers are telling me I am playing one note, while my ear yells that I am playing another.
+When I try to play on or with a piano that, to save restringing expense, has been tuned a semitone below standard pitch, I find it impossible, for my eyes and fingers are telling me I am playing one note, while my ear yells that I am playing another.
 Music is about sound, after all, so my ears always won.

-After a few sallies on the service club circuit, almost all of which resulted in finding that their piano was tuned so far off pitch I couldn't play with it at all, any notion of me as a prodigy vanished, not to mention my self confidence with it.
+After a few sallies on the service club circuit, almost all of which resulted in finding that their piano was tuned so far off pitch I couldn't play with it at all, any notion of me as a prodigy vanished, not to mention my self-confidence with it.
 To make matters worse, the clubs always insisted that mom and I have the meal with them anyway, so I had to sit there for an hour knowing that most of those present probably didn't believe me.
-My parents never understand how much this affected me, and I couldn't get through to them.
+My parents never understood how much this affected me, and I couldn't get through to them.
 Feelings just didn't work; to them feelings were problems to be dealt with by common sense or intellect: get your head screwed on straight.
 On one occasion they even threatened to stop music lessons altogether because I felt too uncertain of myself to play for a visitor.
 I still remember sitting on the piano bench in tears.
 When mom and dad weren't around, of course.

 Today, I know the answer: play unaccompanied.
 But in the 1940's in a farm town, that was inconceivable: violins played with pianos.
 Period.
 With all the Community Concerts I went to, and all my time with the Symphony, I never heard a single piece for unaccompanied violin.